 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where parasterryite typically forms.
+Look in hydrothermal veins country, the host setting where parasterryite typically forms.
 If you start seeing galena, stibnite, pyrite in float, you are in the right ground.
 Field specimens usually show a acicular to prismatic crystals habit, so train your eye for that shape before scanning the outcrop.